rectorphp/getrector-com/resources/blog/posts/2024/2024-05-02-upgrade-framework-or-change-it.md

 ---
 id: 63
-title: "Upgrade Legacy Framework or Change it for Newer"
+title: "Upgrade Legacy Framework or Change it for Another"
 perex: |
     Would you upgrade your Nokia 3310 to a newer Nokia or change it to an iPhone with USB-C?
 Would you upgrade your old Ford Fiesta to a newer Ford or change it to a Tesla Model 3?
 Would you upgrade your house's wooden windows for better wood or use plastic 3-layers?